-The Bay of Islands is infamous for its underdeveloped beaches, which makes for a perfect getaway.
+The Bay of Islands is famous for its underdeveloped beaches, which makes for a perfect getaway.
 The subtropical region is extremely popular for water sports and spectacular ocean views.
-New Zealand’s famous Ninety Mile Beach is located in the Bay of Islands and is certainly popular amongst the tourists.
+New Zealand’s amazing Ninety Mile Beach is located in the Bay of Islands and is certainly popular amongst the tourists.

 Waitomo Glow Worm Caves